olujimiAdebakin/Paynode-Aggregator/README.md

 ---

-**Paycrest.xyz** is a solid aggregator but built on **static routing logic and monolithic architecture** — not scalable for the next billion users.
+**Paycrest.io** is a solid aggregator but built on **static routing logic and monolithic architecture** — not scalable for the next billion users.

 | Category | Paycrest.xyz | **Paynode Advantage** |
 |-----------|---------------|----------------------|